pytorch/pytorch.github.io/_posts/2025-03-06-scaling-recommendation-2d-sparse-parallelism.md

 However, this insight presents us with a new challenge.
 Our current training infrastructure, though highly optimized for hundreds of GPUs, cannot efficiently scale to the thousands of GPUs needed to train these larger models.
 The leap from hundreds to thousands of GPUs introduces complex technical challenges, particularly around handling sparse operations in recommendation models.
 These challenges require fundamentally new approaches to distributed training, which we address with a novel parallelization strategy.

-**To address these issues, we introduced 2D embedding parallel, a novel parallelism strategy that overcomes the sparse scaling challenges inherent in training large recommendation models across thousands of GPUs.** This approach combines two complementary parallelization techniques: data parallelism for the sparse components of the model, and model parallelism for the embedding tables, leveraging TorchRec's robust sharding capabilities.
+**To address these issues, we introduced 2D embedding parallel, a novel parallelism strategy that overcomes the sparse scaling challenges inherent in training large recommendation models across thousands of GPUs.
+This is available today in TorchRec through the DMPCollection API.** This approach combines two complementary parallelization techniques: data parallelism for the sparse components of the model, and model parallelism for the embedding tables, leveraging TorchRec's robust sharding capabilities.
 By strategically integrating these techniques, we've created a solution that scales to thousands of GPUs and now powers Meta's largest recommendation model training runs.

 **What are the sparse scaling challenges?**